Inverting the signature of a path: Introduction

-The rest of the article is structured as follows.
-In Section 2, we set up the symmetrization procedure for signatures.
-Section 3 is devoted to the proof of the concentration property of the symmetrized signatures with quantitative estimates.
-It contains mostly technical statements.
-Finally, in Section 4, we give a detailed description of the reconstruction procedure of the path from the symmetrized signatures.
-The concentration property proved in Section 3 would be essential to guarantee the validity and stability of the reconstruction.
+This article is organized as follows.
+In Section \ref{sec:symmetrization}, we introduce and set up the symmetrization procedure on signatures.
+Section \ref{sec:concentration} is devoted to the proof of a concentration property of the symmetrized signatures with explicit quantitative estimates.
+These estimates will then be used in Section \ref{sec:reconstruction} where we give a detailed description of the reconstruction procedure of the path from the signatures.
+Finally, in Section \ref{sec:higher_dimensions}, we give an outline of the reconstruction procedure for paths in higher dimensions.

+\begin{flushleft} \textbf{Acknowledgements} \end{flushleft} We thank two referees for carefully reading the manuscript and providing helpful suggestions.
+Weijun Xu also thanks Horatio Boedihardjo for many helpful discussions.

-\begin{flushleft} \textbf{Acknowledgements} \end{flushleft} The research of Terry Lyons is supported by EPSRC grant EP/H000100/1 and the European Research Council under the European Union’s Seventh Framework Program (FP7-IDEAS-ERC) / ERC grant agreement nr.
+The research of Terry Lyons is supported by EPSRC grant EP/H000100/1 and the European Research Council under the European Union’s Seventh Framework Program (FP7-IDEAS-ERC) / ERC grant agreement nr.
 291244.
-Terry Lyons acknowleges the support of the Oxford-Man Institute.
+Terry Lyons acknowledges the support of the Oxford-Man Institute.
 Weijun Xu has been supported by the Oxford-Man Institute through a scholarship during his time as a student at Oxford.
 He is now supported by Leverhulme trust.